Fdawgs/ydh-discharge-summary-form/docs/roadmap.md

 ### Discharge Summary

 -   Move 'Medications' tab to be after 'Clinical' tab
+-   Refactor patient banner to be sticky (stay at top of page)
+-   Add tab status bar to top of page under patient banner to indicate whether mandatory inputs have been filled

 #### Patient Tab

 -   Accommodation Type input
     -   Rename 'Warden Controlled' option to 'Sheltered/Warden Controlled'

 #### Admission Tab